 dotnet build.
 All of the arguments following the command are its own arguments.

 The only time

-dotnet is used as a command on its own is to run portable apps.
-Just specify a portable application DLL after the
+dotnet is used as a command on its own is to run framework-dependent apps.
+Specify an application DLL after the

 Enables verbose output.

 Enables diagnostic output.